"More that 70% of the over 70,000 drug overdose deaths in the last year involved an opioid."

 If you are dealing with opioid addiction, then regardless of which path you take towards recovery, make sure you take excellent care of yourself — you and your family deserve having you be the best version of you!

 Today, we discussed opioid and prescription medication addiction, what that entails, treatment options that are available, how the process of addiction occurs, and we shared some recommendations for supporting your treatment and recovery journey.
 We also discussed the staggering numbers surrounding the opioid crisis and talked about several important cultural and social aspects leading up to this current epidemic.

 We also talked about several ways to address chronic pain, which for many is the root cause of opioid use, and eventually opioid addiction.
-Chronic pain is often brought on by chronic inflammation in the body, which leads to chronic back pain, headaches, nerve pain, and joint pain.
-Eliminating inflammation by following the anti-inflammatory diet plan, exercising, and supplementing with curcumin, the powerful inflammatory-fighting component of turmeric, are the first steps to preventing chronic and debilitating chronic health issues, including chronic pain.
+Chronic pain is often brought on by chronic inflammation in the body, which leads tochronic back pain,headaches, nerve pain, and joint pain.
+Encouraging normal inflammation responses by following theanti-inflammatory diet plan,exercising, andsupplementing with curcumin, the powerful component of turmeric that supports physical function and comfortable living, are the first steps to promoting joint health and optimal mobility.